 Here’s an easy slow cooker chicken and dumplings recipe you’ll love!
-If you’ve never made crockpot chicken and dumplings Bisquick biscuits recipe is simple and only requires a few ingredients.
+If you’ve never made crockpot chicken and dumplings with Bisquick biscuits or frozen dumplings is simple and only requires a few ingredients.
 Dump it all in and have a flavorful dinner ready that night.

 Take a peek at this easy slow cooker chicken and dumplings recipe and let me know what you think, it’s one of our favorite crockpot recipes.
 Homemade using Bisquick dumplings on top it is the best comfort food ever. (originally published 9/16, affiliate links present)